apache/gravitino/docs/trino-connector/catalog-hive.md

 title: "Gravtino connnector - Hive catalog"
 slug: /trino-connector/catalogs/hive
 keyword: gravition connector trino
-license: "Copyright 2023 Datastrato Pvt Ltd. This software is licensed under the Apache License version 2."
+license: "Copyright 2023 Datastrato Pvt Ltd.
+This software is licensed under the Apache License version 2."
 ---

 The Hive catalog allows Trino querying data stored in an Apache Hive data warehouse.

+## Requirements

+- The Hive connector requires a Hive metastore service (HMS), or a compatible implementation of the Hive metastore, such as AWS Glue.
+Apache Hadoop HDFS 2.x and 3.x are supported.
+- Many distributed storage systems including HDFS, Amazon S3 or S3-compatible systems, Google Cloud Storage, Azure Storage, and IBM Cloud Object Storage can be queried with the Hive connector.
+- The coordinator and all workers must have network access to the Hive metastore and the storage system.
+  Hive metastore access with the Thrift protocol defaults to using port 9083.
+- Data files must be in a supported file format.
+Some file formats can be configured using file format configuration properties per catalog:
+  - ORC
+  - Parquet
+  - Avro
+  - RCText (RCFile using ColumnarSerDe)
+  - RCBinary (RCFile using LazyBinaryColumnarSerDe)
+  - SequenceFile
+  - JSON (using org.apache.hive.hcatalog.data.JsonSerDe)
+  - CSV (using org.apache.hadoop.hive.serde2.OpenCSVSerde)
+  - TextFile

 ## Create table